shinyoungyou/user-docs/docs/pages/debugging.md

 ## Start Debugging
 1. Click the **Run and Debug** button at the top of the Debug panel.
-2. Your code will run and pause at the breakpoint.

 <figure markdown="span">
   ![Image title](../assets/debug5.gif){ width="100%" }
 </figure>

+Your code will run and pause at the breakpoint.

 ## Inspect Variables
-1. You can inspect variables in two ways:
+1. Inspect variables in two ways:

     - Variables section: When the code pauses at a breakpoint, you can see the current values of your variables in the Variables section on the left side of the Debug panel.
     - Inline code: You can also see the current values for variables (like `i` and `y`) displayed inline in the code, making it easy to track them as you step through.